trian-gles/music-website/README.md

 # music-website
- My personal website showcase myself as a musical artist
+ My personal website showcasing myself as a musical artist